The Fluid Mechanics of Splatter Painting: Abstract

 \section{Abstract}

-In splat painting, a collection of liquid droplets is projected onto the substrate by imposing a controlled acceleration to a paint-loaded brush.
-To unravel the physical phenomena at play in this artistic technique, we perform a series of experiments where the amount of expelled liquid and the resulting patterns on the substrate are systematically characterized as a function of the liquid viscosity and brush acceleration.
-Experimental trends and orders of magnitude are rationalized by simple physical models, revealing the existence of an inertia-dominated flow in the anisotropic, porous tip of the brush.
-We argue that splat painting artists intuitively tune their parameters to work in this regime, which may also play a role in other pulsed flows, like violent expiratory events or sudden geophysical processes.
+In splatter painting, a collection of liquid droplets is projected onto the substrate by imposing a controlled acceleration to a paint-loaded brush.
+This work aims at unraveling the physical phenomena at play in this widespread artistic technique.
+By characterizing the kinematics of the splattering action (brush flicking or tapping), we identify the main force driving liquid out of the tip of the brush (hair bundle).
+For real or simplified brushes, the amount of liquid expelled is measured for various liquid viscosities and imposed accelerations, among other parameters.
+Experimental trends are successfully captured by a physical model that reproduces two distinguished limits: an inertia-dominated flow and a viscous-dominated flow in an anisotropic porous medium with parallel pores.
+Beyond splatter painting, our analysis provides a framework to describe mechanical drying strategies for fibrous materials or porous structures.